 The Stanglwirt in the Austrian village of Going near Kitzbühel is an enormous adventure park with a huge spa, restaurants, tennis and riding halls.
 But to be honest, the Stanglwirt is also a very cosy and traditional hotel, in which people like to spend a few days holiday.
-We went there with our model, Melanie and tested it.
+We checked in and found quite a few things to do.

-Right, let’s go straight into the adventure park, although just the drive there is an adventure in itself: The view to the Wilder Kaiser, Tyrol’s most beautiful rock formation, is breathtakingly pretty.
-When you arrive at the Stanglwirt by car you drive onto a roundabout, which has a sign in the middle that says, Bio-Roundabout.
+Right, let’s go straight into the adventure park, although just the arrival is an adventure in itself: The view to the Wilder Kaiser, Tyrol’s most beautiful rock formation, is breathtakingly pretty.
+When you turn into the Stanglwirt by car you drive onto a roundabout, which has a sign in the middle that says, Eco-Roundabout.
 Actually: it is quite funny!
 And it points you in the direction of this 400 year old farm you’ll be staying at.
 At Stanglwirt you take a holiday away from the serious side of life.

-Leaving the bio-roundabout, you walk straight into the bio-hotel with bio-mountain air (see photo above) and bio-products, which are actually real natural, because the hotel is still a farm with its own organic farming.
-The lobby is big, maybe a little bit bourgeois, there’s even a concierge, who also organizes the horse-drawn carriage tours and a bar, which isn’t that cool, but very cosy.
+Leaving the eco-roundabout, you walk straight into the eco hotel with bio-mountain air and mainly bio-products, which are actually real natural, because the hotel is still a farm with its own organic farming.
+The lobby is big, maybe a little bit bourgeois, there’s even a concierge, who also organizes horse-drawn carriage tours and a bar, which isn’t that cool, but very cosy.
 We are allocated a “Kaiserbogen” suite and take the lift.
 Waiting for us in the lift is a bottle of schnapps and two glasses standing in a wooden box.
 Guests are expected to enjoy the ride and are therefore given a shot, which is on the house.
 Again one of those little details that make a lovely difference.
 If you like, you can spend all day riding the lift and drinking shots. (well, nobody really does…).

 The next morning: breakfast.
 Breakfast is a bit like the weather.
 If it’s not right, it can spoil the holiday.
 However, we have rarely seen a breakfast like the one you receive in the Stanglwirt (and we have seen lots of beautiful places).
 You have to ask yourself the question, if you can eat enough to stock up on food for the next few days.